 The South Country Health Alliance (SCHA) was created by a joint powers agreement between Brown, Dodge, Freeborn, Goodhue, Kanabec, Mower, Sibley, Steele, Wabasha, and Waseca Counties on July 24, 1998, under Minn.
 Stat. § 471.59.
 Mower County has since withdrawn.
 In 2007, Cass, Crow Wing, Morrison, Todd, and Wadena Counties joined in the joint venture.
 As of December 31, 2010, Cass, Crow Wing, and Freeborn Counties elected to opt out of the SCHA, consistent with the terms of the joint powers agreement.
+Morrison, Todd, and Wadena Counties have given notice to the SCHA that they will be withdrawing from the SCHA at the end of 2019.
+They will be entitled to their capital and surplus as of December 31, 2019, which can be paid out in a lump sum or over a period of up to five years.
 The agreement was in accordance with Minn.
 Stat. § 256B.692, which allows the formation of a Board of Directors to operate, control, and manage all matters concerning the participating member counties' health care functions, referred to as county-based purchasing.